Exploring Unsupervised Anomaly Detection with Quantum Boltzmann Machines in Fraud Detection: Methodology

 \subsection{Choosing an Energy Threshold}

 As stated previously, the identification of anomalies is done by verifying their absence (or at least significant infrequence) in the model distribution.
 For Energy Based Models (EBMs) like the QBM, the probability of a point in our model is fully dependent on its energy value by definition~\cite{928a56b7d6f1473e930f282a0c4b534e}.
-Thus, the classification of data points as either anomalies or normal data points can be achieved by drawing an energy threshold between the two categories~\cite{zhai2016deep, do2018energy}.
+Thus, the classification of data points as anomalous or normal can be achieved by drawing an energy threshold between the two categories \cite{zhai2016deep,do2018energy}.
 This causes our model to classify all points with energy values higher than the threshold as anomalous and all points with lower energies as normal.
-While related work in the quantum domain has previously only specified this threshold for anomaly detection using (semi-)supervised learning~\cite{mphasis}, we draw the threshold in an unsupervised manner, by having the Quantum Annealer return the energy values of all data points in the training dataset and subsequently calculating the threshold as the $p$-th percentile, analog to in~\cite{zhai2016deep} and~\cite{do2018energy}.
-For our evaluation in Sec.~\ref{sec:experiments}, we chose $p = 95$, analog to~\cite{do2018energy}, assuming that no more than $5\%$ of the training data is anomalous.
-While this amount is unrealistically high for the data employed in our use case, we chose it to increase the likelihood of finding all anomalies in the test dataset.
-If any kind of ad-hoc testing for the validity of an anomaly is available, e.g., through human inspection as is typically the case for EDR, this percentile can be tuned accordingly.~\cite{do2018energy, zhai2016deep}
+While related work in the quantum domain specified this threshold for anomaly detection using (semi-)supervised learning~\cite{mphasis}, we draw the threshold in an unsupervised manner, by having the Quantum Annealer return the energy values of all data points in the training dataset and subsequently calculating the threshold as the $p$-th percentile, analog to in~\cite{zhai2016deep} and~\cite{do2018energy}.
+For our evaluation in section~\ref{sec:experiments}, we chose $p = 95$, analog to~\cite{do2018energy}, assuming that no more than $5\%$ of the training data is anomalous.
+While this amount is unrealistically high for the data employed in our use case, we choose it to increase the likelihood of finding all anomalies in the test dataset.
+If any kind of ad-hoc testing for the validity of an anomaly is available, e.g., through human inspection as is typically the case for EDR, this percentile can be tuned accordingly (see, e.g., \cite{do2018energy,zhai2016deep}).